zchee/golang-wiki/Modules.md

 This section attempts to briefly enumerate the major decisions to be made when migrating to modules as well as list other migration-related topics.
 References are generally provided to other sections for more details.

-This material is primarily based on best practices that have emerged from the community as part of the modules experiment; this is therefore a work-in-progress section that will improve over time as the community gains more experience.
+This material is primarily based on best practices that have emerged from the community as part of the modules experiment; this is, therefore, a work-in-progress section that will improve as the community gains more experience.

 Summary:

-* The modules system is designed to allow different packages in the overall Go ecosystem to opt in at different rates.
+* The modules system is designed to allow different packages in the overall Go ecosystem to opt-in at different rates.
 * Packages that are already on version v2 or higher have more migration considerations, primarily due to the implications of [Semantic Import versioning](https://github.com/golang/go/wiki/Modules#semantic-import-versioning).
 * New packages and packages on v0 or v1 have substantially fewer considerations when adopting modules.
-* Modules defined with Go 1.11 can be used by older Go versions (although the exact Go versions depends on the strategy used by the main module and its dependencies, as outlined below).
+* Modules defined with Go 1.11 can be used by older Go versions (although the exact Go versions depend on the strategy used by the main module and its dependencies, as outlined below).

 Migration topics:

 #### Automatic Migration from Prior Dependency Managers

-  * `go mod init` automatically translates the required information from [dep, glide, govendor, godep and 5 other pre-existing dependency managers](https://tip.golang.org/pkg/cmd/go/internal/modconv/?m=all#pkg-variables) into a `go.mod `file that produces the equivalent build.
+  * `go mod init` automatically translates the required information from [dep, glide, govendor, godep, and 5 other pre-existing dependency managers](https://tip.golang.org/pkg/cmd/go/internal/modconv/?m=all#pkg-variables) into a `go.mod `file that produces the equivalent build.
   * If you are creating a v2+ module, be sure your `module` directive in the converted `go.mod` includes the appropriate `/vN` (e.g., `module foo/v3`).
   * Note that if you are importing v2+ modules, you might need to do some manual adjustments after an initial conversion in order to add `/vN` to the `require` statements that `go mod init` generates after translating from a prior dependency manager.
 See the ["How to Define a Module"](https://github.com/golang/go/wiki/Modules#how-to-define-a-module) section above for more details.
   * In addition, `go mod init` will not edit your `.go` code to add any required `/vN` to import statements.
 See the ["Semantic Import versioning"](https://github.com/golang/go/wiki/Modules#semantic-import-versioning) and ["Releasing Modules (v2 or Higher)"](https://github.com/golang/go/wiki/Modules#releasing-modules-v2-or-higher) sections above for the required steps, including some options around community tools to automate the conversion.